nhatbkk57/openstack-newton-note/OPS-newton-deploy-note.md

 GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' \
   IDENTIFIED BY 'openstack';

-GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' \
+GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'%' \
   IDENTIFIED BY 'openstack';
 ```
 Create Neutron credentials: